 Using the explicit Cache-Control directives, such as max-age, allows you to have even more control over the expiration and validation of resources in your cache.
 To understand what each of the directives do, see the HTTP/1.1 Protocol Specification (RFC2616), Section 13 (titled Caching in HTTP), hosted by the World Wide Web Consortium (W3C).

-For more specific recommendations about managing cache expiration, see Cache Expiration.
+For more specific recommendations about managing cache expiration, see Deep Dive: Cache Expiration.